OriginTrail/ReadTheDocs/source/namespace.rst

 GS1 CBV Namespace
 --------------------

-The Core Business Vocabulary provides additional constraints on the syntax of identifiers for user vocabularies, so that CBV-Compliant documents will use identifiers that have a predictable structure.
+The Core Business Vocabulary (CBV) provides additional constraints on the syntax of identifiers for user vocabularies, so that CBV-Compliant documents will use identifiers that have a predictable structure.
 This in turn makes it easier for trading partners to understand the meaning